jimmoffitt/rules-migrator/Article.md

 Beyond new Operators, there are other rule changes introduced with PowerTrack 2.0:

++ Only 'long' rules, with 2,048 characters, are supported.
++ Gnip ```matching_rules``` array are provided in both 'original' and Activity Stream formats.
 + Some Operators have been deprecated.
 + All language classifications are supplied by a Twitter system, and the Gnip language enrichment is being deprecated.
 + With hopes of providing a more logical grammar, some Operators have changed in name only.